 As the seasons change, so too do your plant’s needs.
 Indoor plants are affected by outdoor changes.
 In this article, we’re talking about all things summer and how you should care for your plants when the temperature rises.

 Sound advice for every living thing.
-In summer, you’ll likely be watering your houseplants more often than in the fall or winter.
+In summer, you’ll likely be watering your houseplants more frequently than you were in the fall and winter.
 Obvious signs like wilt or leaf curl means your plant needs more water.
 Water plants in the early morning or evening when the sun is least strong to avoid plant burn and water evaporation.
 If your potting mix is drying out super quick, you can help it retain moisture by adding rocks or mulch on top of the soil.
-Group like-plants together and mist them with filtered water to turn up the humidity levels, unless your plants like it hot and dry, like succulents and cacti do.
+You can also group similar plants together and mist them with filtered water to help increase moisture, unless your plants like it hot and dry, like succulents and cacti do.

 Coming In Hot

 It’s sunny and it’s hot.
-If your plant is in a spot that gets bright, direct sunlight, consider drawing a sheer curtain over the window, especially during the day.
-You can also move your plants away from the window than they were during the winter.
+If your leafy plant is in a spot that gets bright, direct sunlight, you might want to consider drawing a sheer curtain over the window, especially during midday.
+You can also move your plants a little further away from the window than they were during the winter.
 If your plants love as much light as possible, leave them right where they are.